mbovel/itp-project/report.md

 ## Abstract

 We implement a simple disjoint-set data structure that directly maps each element to its representative in Coq.
-We then verify that this data structure can be used to decide if a pair of elements are equivalent in the reflexive-symmetric-transitive closure of a finite set of base axioms.
-This report provides an overview of the implementation and the proof of correctness.
+We then verify that this data structure can be used to decide if a pair of elements are equivalent with respect to the equivalence relation derived from a finite set of base axioms.

 ## Motivation

-Deciding the equivalence of two elements is a fundamental operation in many applications such as type systems, SMT solvers, and verification.
+Deciding the equivalence of two elements is useful in many applications such as type systems, SMT solvers, and verification.

 As a simple example from software verification, one might want to verify that `x` and `z` are always in the then-branch of the following code: